Where AI and human performance meet. America’s next revolution is happening now in Dolton, IL.

 Why No One Else Is Doing This

-Those thresholds are no longer aspirational.
-Players Park Dolton was issued a letter of support signaling full public alignment.
-A 300MW will-serve letter confirms energy capacity.
-Players Technologies has granted intellectual property.
-A comprehensive master plan is underway with HKS, Inc. Philanthropic funding has been committed by the MLB Players Alliance.
-An institutional letter of approbation confirms pre-development readiness.
-The final layer is a finalized purchase agreement and preliminary permits to lock in equity and catalytic grant funding to initiate vertical construction and begin market-facing deployment.
+Much of that groundwork is already in place.
+Players Park Dolton has received a letter of support showing public alignment.
+A 300MW will-serve letter confirms power capacity.
+Players Technologies has contributed intellectual property.
+HKS, Inc. is developing the master plan, and the MLB Players Alliance has committed philanthropic funding.
+An institutional letter of approbation also supports the project’s pre-development readiness.
+The remaining step is to secure a finalized purchase agreement and preliminary permits so the project can bring in equity and catalytic grant funding, begin construction, and move into execution.

 February 8, 2025 — Players Park Board Discussion